mgoldsmith1/BinaryTree-UnitTest/README.md

 ![screenshot](https://travis-ci.org/mgoldsmith1/BinaryTree-UnitTest.svg?branch=master)
 # BinaryTree-UnitTest

-Finds the Max Distinct Path of a Binary tree from root to leaf in C++.
+Finds the Max Distinct Path of a Binary tree from root to leaf.

 ## Unit Testing
 This project uses the Google C++ Test framework